 There were several more magnificent buildings on the site, such as an aviary for rare birds.
 They were, unfortunately, unrecognisable piles of debris, stripped of any detail that might point to their former glory; hence, I did not document them here.

 With 15 minutes to spare, temptation got the better of me.
 I could see Fuhai (福海), the largest lake on the palace grounds, just beyond the hedges.
 The inability to see the islands and bridges clearly came as a slight disappointment.
 However, I considered it as a bonus that was even able to see it at all.

 With time running out, I made a beeline for the eastern entrance and caught another taxi back to the hotel.
 I’d accomplished my mission of sightseeing on my business trip, but sadness filled me.
-Visits to sites where wilful cruelty and destruction took place tend to do that.
+Visits to sites where willful cruelty and destruction took place tend to do that.

 If you would like to read more about the Old Summer Palace and its sacking, I recommend reading the MIT OpenCourseWare unit on the subject.
 It’s far better than the Wikipedia pages.

 As long as the ruins stand and the Chinese attach a lot of nationalistic pride to them, they will remain a powerful tool for propaganda.
 To me, however, Yuanmingyuan was also a physical reminder of a time of greater openness and collaboration between the Occident and the Orient.
-The cultural exchange between resulted in secular architecture like none other.
+The cultural exchange resulted in secular architecture like none other.
 Its destruction was not just China’s loss; it was also humanity’s loss.

 Ruins in Europe: See the remains of the Roman Empire in Trier